2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 On an outing to Drottningholm Castle in February 2018

 During this pregnancy, I looked back on my son’s birth story a number of times, grateful I had written it down as I had forgotten many of the small but tender details as time passed.
-I posted my first labor and birth story here: http://annikalundkvist.com/2013/12/02/birthing-hunter/.
-For me, writing down the events of my two birth and labor experiences has been mainly about memory- documenting the details so I can look back, read and remember.
+I posted my first labor & birth story here: http://annikalundkvist.com/2013/12/02/birthing-hunter/.
+For me, writing down the events of my two birth & labor experiences has been mainly about memory- documenting the details so I can look back, read & remember.

 I experienced the pregnancy with my daughter from start to labor here in Sweden.
 Here, care from prenatal forward is governed by midwives.
-You generally only get referred to see a doctor if there is a complication, otherwise, all of your care is with midwives.
-Midwives here first study, train and get a degree in nursing (which takes three years) and then an additional year and a half of study and training to be a midwife.
+You generally only get referred to see a doctor if there is a complication.
+Otherwise, all of your care is with midwives who first study, train & get a degree in nursing (which takes three years) & then an additional year & a half of study & training to be a midwife.

-I did not have a single physical exam during prenatal care here in Sweden beyond standard blood tests, weight check, blood pressure and belly measuring.
-The entire experience was definitely much, much more low key than the prenatal care I received in the US.
-Different systems and apparently the Swedish model is a more cost efficient model that also emphasizes less intervention.
+I did not have a single physical exam during prenatal care here in Sweden beyond standard blood tests, weight check, blood pressure & belly measuring.
+The entire experience was definitely much, much more low key than the prenatal care I received in the US; different systems & apparently the Swedish model is a more cost efficient model that also emphasizes less intervention.

-My daughter was dropped low and engaged for over a month before birth.
-Although we knew this bore no indication as to when she would be born, both my husband and I were anticipating an arrival a couple weeks before her due date.
-During those last weeks, the hope that labor would happen any day and a sense of waiting really intensified.
+My daughter was dropped low & engaged for over a month before birth.
+Although we knew this bore no indication as to when she would be born, both my husband & I were anticipating an arrival a couple weeks before her due date.
+During those last weeks, the hope that labor would happen any day & a sense of waiting really intensified.
 Waking up each day there was great hope that this, this would be the day.

-Well, the weeks went by and passed right by her March 2, 2018 due date.
+The weeks went by & passed right by her March 2, 2018 due date.
 That’s when I began taking copious journal notes as well as emailing my mother frequent updates.

-The following account compiled from journal entries, memories, notes by midwives who cared for me and the many emails that I sent to my mother over the week and towards the end when I was in the hospital to my husband as well.
+The following account is compiled from journal entries, memories, notes by midwives who cared for me & the many emails that I sent to my mother over the week & towards the end, when I was in the hospital, to my husband as well.

 March 2, 2018

-This was the due date set for my daughter and by the time it arrived I was beyond eager to go into labor but also feeling a new calm, knowing that it would be any day now.
-We had our first of a few visits to Labor and Delivery this day when I mistakenly thought my water broke.
+This was the due date set for my daughter & by the time it arrived I was beyond eager to go into labor but also feeling a new calm, knowing that it would be any day now.
+We had our first of a few visits to Labor & Delivery this day when I mistakenly thought my water broke.

 Email to my mother

 Well we are back to just being home.
 Mike is working from home today.
-Hunter is very very busy playing and being excited that his Mama and Daddy are both here.
+Hunter is very busy playing & being excited that his Mama and Daddy are both here.
 I’m just doing various things on my computer with housing search, photos, working on my website.
 We’re having a pretty good day.
 I went for a great walk this morning.
 It reminded me of when I walked around Lyons Arboretum extensively the day before Hunter’s birth.
 It felt really good (that day as well as today).
 I stayed close to home of course but we have woods nearby that I was able to walk in and take some photos.
-This area is right near our apartment complex.
-Here are some photos I took in the woods this morning: http://annikalundkvistphotography.com/2018/03/woodsy-morning-walk/

 1st visit to Labor & Delivery